MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

 RPMD Output File Keys
 *********************

-All of the following output files presented in the RPMD Output Files section are wriiten during calculations using ring polymer MD related jobtypes.
+All of the following output files presented in the RPMD Output Files section are written during calculations using ring polymer MD related jobtypes.
 These files represents the trajectories of all individual beads.

 RPMD_Restart_File
 =================